LilyKPhoto/Elite-Dangerous-Rank-Percentage/README.md

 Welcome and o7!
 I'm CMDR lilykmoto.
 I found it annoying that Elite Dangerous doesn't give you a percentage value for your career ranks, despite storing that in the journal file.
 This program aims to solve that.
 If you give it a journal file, it will parse the journal file and tell you how close you are to the next rank!
 ![](img/output.png)
 ## Program Usage
+To download the program, go to the releases section and download the `.exe` file.

 This program is very simple to use.
 Give it a journal file, and it will give you your percentages.
 ### Initial Input
 ![](img/input.png)